How The Whole Trump Impeachment Process Works

 Advertisement

-Given that the General Election isn’t until November 3, 2020, it’s very plausible that an impeachment vote could happen well before next year.
+Given that the next US election isn’t until 3rd November 2020, it’s very plausible that an impeachment vote could happen well before next year.

 If Trump is impeached, will he still be president?